alex-r-bigelow/genomeCharts.js/README.md

 ===============

 d3.js code I used to create figures for a paper;
-I'm posting it here in case someone finds it useful (code is in genomeCharts.js, examples are in figure1.html and figure2.html, and styling is in style.css).
+I'm posting it here in case someone finds it useful.

-Implemented charts are meant to be lined up vertically, genome-browser style.
+Implemented charts are meant to be lined up horizontally, genome-browser style.
 Charts include scatterplots, histograms, gantt charts, and, of course, a gene view.
 Multiple genomic ranges can be specified (see figure2.html for an example).
 A canvas-based